 Inside Horizont: How is Craft Beer Made in Budapest?

 The craft beer revolution has swept through Budapest like a tsunami over the past decade, with Horizont Brewery being at the crest of this swelling wave.
-Their bustling operation is housed alongside four other small, independent brewers in a retrofitted dystopian factory out in District X. So we sent our local correspondent Willie Gevertz to take a peek behind Horizont’s ale-soaked curtains.
+Their bustling operation is housed alongside four other small, independent brewers in a retrofitted dystopian factory out in District X.

 It was a grey and windy day in October and the mustard yellow 28A tram screeched into Blaha Lujza ter.
 I boarded this cantankerous chariot en route to my destination, the Horizont Brewery out in District X. Despite being one of the largest districts in all of Budapest, Kőbánya is usually completely overlooked.
 In two years I’d only made it up there to go to the bus station and get some grub in Chinatown.